 Discover Bad Godesberg and Bonn from a new perspective on a scheduled cruise or tour by boat.
 Especially when the weather is nice, the city's waterfront looks simply magical.
 You'll find the landing stage on the banks of the Rhine at the Panoramapark, right next to the historic Bastei.
 So you can chug along to Bonn City in complete relaxation.
 Or how about a tour of the Siebengebirge?
 Well then: cast off!

 LandmarksYour sightseeing tour through Bad Godesberg

 When it comes to historical landmarks, Bad Godesberg is right up there with the rest.
+After all, Bad Godesberg's history » goes back thousands of years.
 In this overview you will find all the places you should visit on your sightseeing tour.
 By the way, they are all within easy walking distance of our hotel.